algolab-quantique/Stage-A25-Zakary/MAINTENANCE.md

     M --> D
 ```

+### Build Requirements
+To build this library from source, you will need:
+- Python 3.10+
+- GCC or Clang that supports at least C++20
+- A 64-bit Unix-like system
+- (Optional) libomp/OpenMP

+Note: In theory, Windows can compile the entire project with no issues.
+However, since MSVC is a completely different beast to GCC or Clang, no build options have been added to support it.
+MinGW would also probably work.

 ### Understanding Voids
 **Voids** (also called "void strings", "binary blobs" or "raw data") refer to the packed bit representation of lists of binary values.
 This is **not** related to the C/C++ `void` data type.